-Attorney Stephen Tapson, who represents Garrido's wife and co-defendant Nancy Garrido, 55, stated publicly that the couple gave full confessions to authorities and that Phillip Garrido, 60, had agreed to plead guilty at Thursday's hearing and spend the rest of his life in prison.
+Attorney Stephen Tapson, who represents Garrido's wife and co-defendant Nancy Garrido, 55, went even further, stating publicly that the couple gave full confessions to authorities and that Phillip Garrido, 60, had agreed to plead guilty at Thursday's hearing and spend the rest of his life in prison.

 Gellman blasted Tapson for telling reporters that her client planned to plead guilty.

 "He shouldn't have been speaking for Phillip.
 He should speak for his client," Gellman said, adding her client had not been offered any plea deal.

 Tapson said he only found out about Gellman's plans late Wednesday.

 Nancy Garrido also pleaded not guilty Thursday to kidnapping, rape and other charges contained in the amended indictment.

 Tapson advised her against pleading guilty unless prosecutors offer a deal that holds the possibility _ however remote _ that she would one day be freed from prison.

 Superior Court Judge Douglas Phimister set an Aug.
 1 trial date.
 He instructed Gellman to outline her objections about the grand jury in writing but indicated he would seal the motion when she submits it.

 El Dorado County District Attorney Vern Pierson said he regretted the glacial pace of the case.